combinatorylogic/soc/backends/c2/README.md

 The default Nexys4DDR SoC includes an LED output and a 640x480 monochrome VGA.
 There is also an optional UART (up to 115200) and an optional 7-segment display driver.

+On the BlackIce board we have to stick to 25MHz, because we cannot use PLLs with 16-bit SRAM.